 + Able to gain a damage boost and ability to pierce targets

 - Traits only activate on a fully charged shot; cannot shoot outside of scope; fires tracersHitman’s Heatmaker

-This rifle can be almost considered a straight upgrade from the stock rifle depending on how confident you are with your sniping abilities.
+This rifle can be almost considered a straight upgrade from the stock depending on how confident you are with your sniping.
 It functions a bit similarly to the Bazaar Bargain in rewarding kills, however, the Hitman’s Heatmaker is far less punishing.
 When using the weapon, you’ll notice a Focus meter on your HUD.
-Getting a kill or an assist with the gun fills this meter a certain portion (3 kills, 9 assists, or a combination of the two will fill the meter).
+Getting a kill or an assist with the gun fills this meter (3 kills, 9 assists, or a combination of the two will fill it).
 When full, your next shot will activate your focus, allowing you to fire repeated shots and reload without unscoping, and granting a 25% faster charge rate, allowing you to chain more shots on your hapless victims faster.

 As for drawbacks with this weapon, they are surprisingly minimal.
-Although you do get reduced damage for bodyshots, you can still be able to do a decent amount of damage in a pinch, although headshots are still definitely encouraged.
-Firing while in Focus mode also causes your shots to turn into tracers that can attract enemy Snipers to your location.
-The trickiest part of this rifle is staying alive long enough to make full use out of the Focus mode, where the weapon really shines.
-However, with enough practice in learning how to headshot foes, when to go for a body shot, and paying attention to your surroundings for dangers, you’ll find few reasons to use any other rifle.
+Although you do get reduced damage for bodyshots, you can still be able to do a decent amount of damage in a pinch, though headshots are still encouraged.
+Firing while in Focus mode also causes your shots to gain tracers that can attract enemies to your location.
+The trickiest part of this rifle is staying alive long enough to make full use of the Focus mode.
+However, with enough practice in learning how to headshot foes, when to go for a body shot, and paying attention for dangers, you’ll find few reasons to use any other rifle.

 + Can go into Focus mode, gaining faster charge time and being able to reload without unscoping

 - Less damage on body shots; Focus rounds fire tracers